Nuvolect/DeepDive-Android/docs/keystore_ssl_certificate.md

 # Keystore and Security Certificate

-DeepDive uses a self-generated and self-signed certificate.
-It does not have a domain name or a static IP address, consequently it is impossible to avoid security certificate warnings.

-## The Security Certificate
-On Android, the host computer is the smartphone, and the application APK containing the certificate is easily reverse engineered, revealing their content.
-Any file stored in an apps Assets can be extracted verbatim.
-The security certificate can be loaded into a network protocol analyzer such as Wireshark with an ability to expose the encrypted communications.

-## The Keystore and Certificate Password
-The next problem is securing the password to be used with the security certificate.
-The typical server approach is to store the password in the apps code and or data.
-It can be obscured through various methods, but when the code is right there that the app uses to exercise the certificate, it is generally easy to reverse engineer the method and resulting password.

-## The Security Certificate and Password Solution
-DeepDive solves this problem by self-generating a self-signed certificate and assigning a password to it that is locally encrypted by the Android Keystore.
+DeepDive self-generates a self-signed certificate using a password that is locally encrypted by the Android Keystore.
 Only the DeepDive Android app can decrypt the password and only the decrypted password can activate the self-signed certificate.
-The encrypted password can be stored anywhere and the self-signed certificate is password protected.
+The encrypted password is stored in the app private data area (it can be stored anywhere ) and the self-signed certificate is password protected.

 Given the app now has a secure security certificate, https communications can be used to download any additional certificates, passwords, etc., from a server, if necessary but generally,